 The Smithsonian museums are closed, but the Woodrow Wilson House, on S Street in Northwest, which usually closes for January, has decided to stay open (except Mondays), with free admission for federal workers.

 And the Newseum, at 555 Pennsylvania Ave.
-Northwest, is offering free admission to federal workers who show their badge.
+NW is offering free admission to federal workers who show their badges.

 Food and drinks

 The Sunnyside Restaurant Group, which owns Good Stuff Eatery and We, The Pizza is offering furloughed employees free meals starting Jan 22 from 11 a.m. to 2 p.m.
-Good Stuff Eatery is offering a free farmhouse burger, snack fry and soda; We, the Pizza is offering a slice of cheese or pepperoni pizza and a soda; and Santa Rosa Taqueria is offering a chicken taco, tortilla chips and homemade salsa along with a buy-one-get-one Sauza Margarita.
+Good Stuff Eatery’s Capitol Hill location is offering a free farmhouse burger, snack fry and soda; We, the Pizza is offering a slice of cheese or pepperoni pizza and a soda; and Santa Rosa Taqueria is offering a chicken taco, tortilla chips and homemade salsa along with a buy-one-get-one Sauza Margarita.

 D.C. will offer free lunch during the shutdown to kids 18 and younger on Saturdays from noon to 1 p.m. at 10 Parks and Recreation Department locations: